Modern Slavery Statement

 Organisational structure and supply chains

 This statement covers the activities of Joseph Holt.
 We are an independent family business established in 1849.
-Our core business is the brewing and packaging of beer and a provider of Pubs, Food and Hotels.
+Our core business is the brewing and packaging of beer, we also own 127 Pubs in the North West.
+A small number of these pubs have hotel bedrooms and around 45 pubs offer food.
+We have national sales and a large free trade department, where we will sell our beer in pubs we do not own.

 Our Supply Chain